Recovery Strategies for Schizophrenia

 Later on when your condition has much improved and you are at the stage when you are beginning to discuss reducing the dose of medication and talking therapy with your doctor it may be time to start to think about a foray into employment or study.

 Your local Council for Voluntary Service and your local reference library will be able to give you information about opportunities for doing voluntary work in your area.
 Or you may feel that it is time to look at returning to paid work on a part time basis.
 Opportunities for study either part time or full time are also available through your local WEA or further education college.
 If you don’t feel up to the structure that study would require then perhaps you would benefit from studying at home by a distance learning course.
-See our advice sheets on employment and volunteering for more ideas.
+See our information sheets on employment and volunteering for more ideas.

 Family and Friends